 Above, early morning light filters through the canopy of mossy trees in this tranquil rainforest, while the curving pathway invites you to explore what lies within.

-The large window in this living space pours light into the room from the same direction as the light in the photograph, creating a feeling like you are looking through a window to the outdoors.
+The large window in this living space pours light into the room from the same direction as the light in the photograph, creating the illusion that you are looking through a window to the outdoors.

 The colour palette of greens and orange transmit feelings of health, energy, and warmth to the owners and visitors of this home.